brianV/scribd_filter/README.txt

 To add a document from Scribd to a post, simply add the following code to your input field

-    [scribd id=xxxx key=yyyy mode=zzzz]
+    [scribd id=xxxx key=yyyy]

-where id=xxxx is the document_id from Scribd, and key=yyyy is the access_key. mode=zzzz is not used at the moment, but has been enclosed because it is the same as Wordpress uses.
-And that makes it possible to copy the include code directly from scribd.
+where id=xxxx is the document_id from Scribd, and key=yyyy is the access_key.
+You can copy the Wordpress filter directly from Scribd, and it will work in Drupal with this filter.